carefree0910/carefree-drawboard-doc/docs/getting-started/index.md

 <summary>Along with <code>nodeData</code>, there are three common properties in <code>ISocketRequest</code> that you may need:</summary>

 * `nodeData`, it is an [INodeData](/docs/api-reference/ISocketRequest#inodedata) instance.
-    * If no nodes are selected, this property will be `None`.
+    * If no nodes are selected, this property will be empty.
-    * If multiple nodes are selected, this property will be `None` and please use `nodeDataList` instead.
+    * If multiple nodes are selected, this property will be empty and please use `nodeDataList` instead.
 * `nodeDataList`, it is a list of [INodeData](/docs/api-reference/ISocketRequest#inodedata) instance.
-    * If no nodes are selected, this property will be `None`.
+    * If no nodes are selected, this property will be empty.
-    * Please use this property if multiple nodes are selected.
-    * If only one node is selected, this property will be `None` and please use `nodeData` instead.
+    * If only one node is selected, this property will be empty and please use `nodeData` instead.
 * `extraData`, it is a `dict` that aligns to the `definitions` property defined above.

 </details>